nextcloud/user_external/README.md

 IMAP
 ----
-Authenticate ownCloud users against an IMAP server.
+Authenticate Nextcloud users against an IMAP server.
-IMAP user and password need to be given for the ownCloud login
+IMAP user and password need to be given for the Nextcloud login

 ### Configuration